gsychi/64CrazyhouseDeepLearning/README.md

 Your name will be added on the list of contributors once you have uploaded a relevant file. :)

+## Training Data

+The latest training dataset contains 11.2 million moves played by Stockfish in 124,872 games.
+More will be generated soon.
+The total database of 11.2 million moves are saved as binary arrays and require only 65 MB of storage!
+It can be found in the Database folder.

 ## Requirements

 It will be necessary to download the following packages: